gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * This user is not `kinit`-ed in to Kerberos.
 Use `klist` and `hadoop kdiag` to see the Kerberos authentication state of the logged in user.
-* The filesystem instance on the client does not have a token binding set in `fs.s3a.delegation.token.binding`, so does not attempt to issue any.
+* The filesystem instance on the client has not had a token binding set in `fs.s3a.delegation.token.binding`, so does not attempt to issue any.
 * The job submission is not aware that access to the specific S3 buckets are required.
 Review the application's submission mechanism to determine